The video experts blog

 Pros:

-What makes VidBlaster X stand out is that it is a feature-rich software encoder and video production tool.
+VidBlaster X stands out because it is a feature-rich software encoder and video production tool.
 It is also easy to customize the software to fit your needs.
 Plus, they have plans for a wide range of budgets.

 Cons: